mbdavid/LiteDB/src/content/docs/Connection-String.md

 #### Connection Type

 LiteDB offers 2 types of connections: `Direct` and `Shared`.
-This affect how engine will open data file.
+This affects how the engine opens the data file.

-- `Direct`: Engine will open the datafile in exclusive mode and will keep it open until `Dispose()`.
+- `Direct`: The engine will open the datafile in exclusive mode and will keep it open until `Dispose()`.
 The datafile cannot be opened by another process.
 This is the recommended mode because it's faster and cachable.
-- `Shared`: Engine will be close the datafile after each operation.
+- `Shared`: The engine will be close the datafile after each operation.
 Locks are made using `Mutex`.
 This is more expensive but you can open same file from multiple processes.

+> The Shared mode only works in .NET implementations that provide named mutexes.
+Its multi-process capabilities will only work in platforms that implement named mutexes as system-wide mutexes.

 ### Example